 - Prime Bank

 Investment Fraud: In these schemes, perpetrators claim to have access to

 a secret trading program endorsed by large financial institutions such as

 the Federal Reserve Bank, Treasury Department, World Bank, International

 Monetary Fund, etc. Perpetrators often claim the unusually high rates of

-return and low risk are the result of a worldwide “secret” exchange open
+return and low risk are the results of a worldwide “secret” exchange open

 only to the world’s largest financial institutions.
 Victims are often drawn